kragen/dercuano/intro.md

 a scholarly publication.
 I am fortunate to have been in the position where I could do this.

+Often in Dercuano I refer to something being "published".
+By this I generally mean "made public".
+There's a current fad in academia (over the last, say, half century) to use "published" to mean "brought up to the standards of scholarly publication and approved as such by means of scholarly peer review".
+This is usually not what I mean.

 ### Size and public-domain dedication ###

-On 2019-12-28 as I write this, the Dercuano tarball is 3.6 megabytes and contains some 1.2 million words in 882 notes, about 3500 paperback pages’ worth of text.
+On 2019-12-30 as I write this, the Dercuano tarball is 3.6 megabytes and contains some 1.2 million words in 882 notes, about 3500 paperback pages’ worth of text.
 The PDF rendering mentioned above uses a page size